 This recipe comes together so quickly, and it’s not something you’ll have to worry about storing for long!

-Practically speaking they’ll keep at room temperature for a couple of days, but at my house they don’t stay around longer than a day.
+Practically speaking they’ll keep at room temperature for a couple of days, but at my house, they don’t stay around longer than a day.
+Store them in an airtight container.
+You can also add a sheet of wax paper between the layers to keep cut treats from sticking together.
 I suggest you try making these and see just how quickly they’ll disappear from YOUR kitchen!